marek-guran/Raspberry-Pi-Monitoring/README.md

 # Can I help?
 Yes!
 You can help with development of the script or android app.
 Every change will be reviewed and decided if it will make to latest build.

+This app is not sponsored, endorsed or affiliated with the Raspberry Pi Foundation.
+The use of the Raspberry Pi name and logo in this app is done under the Raspberry Pi trademark policy.